-In my ideal world, I’d eat soup every single day.
-In fact, I have soup pretty often during the week for lunch.
+In my ideal world, I’d make vegan slow cooker soups every single day.
 Cheryl isn’t a huge soup person, but even she feels satisfied after a bowl of this Slow Cooker Cranberry Bean Soup.

 I used veggies I had in my pantry: sweet potatoes, celery, onion, and carrots.
 Feel free to change these with what you have in your fridge and pantry.